bjankord/CSS-Coding-Standards/README.md

     .product-reviews {...} /* Incorrect module naming */

 **Subcomponent Naming Conventions**

 A header, body, and footer are common subcomponents of modules.
-In OOCSS, these items have the following classes, `.hd, .bd, .ft`
+In OOCSS, the following subcomponents have these class names: `.hd, .bd, .ft`
 If you are using abbreviated class names, use 3 letters at minimum. `.hdr, .bdy, .ftr`

 Full example of the three parts of modules.